MIT-LCP/mimic-website/content/mimictables/admissions.md

 # Detailed description

-The `ADMISSIONS` table defines all `HADM_ID` present in the database, which include all hospital admissions between June 1st, 2001 and October 10th, 2012.
+The `ADMISSIONS` table defines all `HADM_ID` present in the database, covering an admission period between 1 June 2001 and 10 October 2012.

 ## `SUBJECT_ID`, `HADM_ID`

-Each row of this table contains a unique `HADM_ID`, which represents a single patient's admission to the hospital. `HADM_ID` can range from 1000000 - 1999999.
+Each row of this table contains a unique `HADM_ID`, which represents a single patient's admission to the hospital. `HADM_ID` ranges from 1000000 - 1999999.
 It is possible for this table to have duplicate `SUBJECT_ID`, indicating that a single patient had multiple admissions to the hospital.
 The ADMISSIONS table can be linked to the PATIENTS table using `SUBJECT_ID`.

 ## `ADMITTIME`, `DISCHTIME`, `DEATHTIME`